jgoulah/mastering-failure/oscon2015.md

 ^ Senge is the author of book The Fifth Discipline: The Art and Practice of the Learning Organization.

-^ He popularized the concept of the learning organization through his book The Fifth Discipline.
+^ He popularized the concept of the learning organization through this book.
 In the book, he proposed the following five disciplines

 ---

 # Systems Thinking

 process of understanding how people, structure, and processes influence one another within a larger system